kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 You can create on-demand volume snapshots manually, or set up a periodic job that takes automatic snapshots periodically.

-## Back up resources using Velero
+## Back Up Resources Using Velero

 You can back up and restore individual resources manually or automatically with Velero.
 For more information, read the [Velero documentation](https://velero.io/docs/).
 Be aware that a full backup of a Kyma cluster isn't supported.
 Start with the existing Kyma installation and restore specific resources individually.

-## Create on-demand volume snapshots
+## Create On-Demand Volume Snapshots

 If you want to provision a new volume or restore the existing one, create on-demand [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/):